-Counseling Office
+Counseling Center

-The Counseling Office assists students in coping with personal issues that interfere with their academic and personal development and sense of well-being.
-Individual counseling is available to anyone seeking assistance.
-Specialized counseling is available for individuals who have experienced sexual maltreatment at any point in their life.
-Support groups (as needed) are also available during the academic year.
-The staff of the Counseling Office is also able to assist students with advising and other academic issues.
+The Counseling Center assists students in coping with personal issues that interfere with their academic and personal development and sense of well-being.
+Individual counseling is available to those who are seeking assistance.
+Group counseling may also be available on an as needed basis.
+Specialized counseling is available for individuals who have experienced sexual trauma at any point in their life.
+The staff of the Counseling Center is also able to assist students with academic concerns.

-The Office provides services to undergraduate and graduate students and to Worcester State College alumni, and is located on the third floor of the Student Center.
-To make a Counseling Center appointment, please call 508-929-8072.
+The Counseling Center provides services to undergraduate and graduate students and is located on the third floor of the Student Center.
+To make a counseling appointment, please call 508-929-8072.